FiachraCI/fiachra-holland-portfolio-site/README.md

 ### **Colour Scheme**

-The colour scheme was based around [this](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Colour-hex.pdf) hex pallete.
+The colour scheme was based around [this](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Colour-hex.pdf) hex palette.
 The white sections of the site ie the paragraphs etc are an off white rather that pure white, this was decided upon to avoid a stark contrast between the elements.

 ### **Typography**